This article is to help Gandy-Draper clients with How to add a new post in WordPress 5.

 For most websites (certainly most Gandy-Draper websites), “Categories” and “Featured Image” dropdowns are vital for you to use.
 Gandy-Draper clients can forget the rest… although some of you do use “Tags” too.

-Most Gandy-Draper clients have their SEO settings automated via the YOASTY plugin… but some of you do your own.
-For those of you that do… you can scroll down the screen and find those settings in the usual place.
+Most Gandy-Draper clients have their SEO settings automated via the YOAST plugin… but some of you do your own.
+For those of you that do… you can scroll down the edit screen and find those settings in the usual place.

 Set it live!